Kostas Kotzias – The man behind Metaxas

-Later Kotzias bacame one of the main supporters of Nazism in Greece and established powerful contacts with the German regime, some of them made during the time of his visit to the Berlin Olympic Games.
+He was an overt supporter of Hitlerism in Greece, and had attempted to found a youth movement on Hitler’s model in Greece before the imposition of the Metaxas dictatorship.
+As one of the main supporters of Nazism in Greece, he established powerful contacts with the German regime, some of them made during the time of his visit to the Berlin Olympic Games.

 Indeed, Kotzias had a friendly relationship with both Goering and Goebbels and he was the only member of the Metaxas government to have met Hitler personally.
+He was known in Berlin to be the “perfect advertiser” of the Nazi ideology in Greece.
 The British viewed him as the Greek Goering, and Goebbels described him as a true friend of the German people.

 Kotzias often travelled to Germany and befriended the Nazi regime officials throughout his appointment.
 For instance, as Minister for the Capital District, in September 1936 he greeted the Minister of Propaganda of Hitler’s Germany, Joseph Goebbels, at the Athens airport, and was his host during Goebbels visit to Greece.